-Cover letters are a make or break document in the process of trying to gain employment.
-An employer’s perception of you after they read your cover letter can be the difference between scoring an interview and remaining on the job hunt.
+For aspiring job applicants, cover letters are a make-or-break document.
+An employer’s perception of you after they’ve read your cover letter can be the difference between scoring an interview and being stuck on the job hunt.

 Should you address red flags in your cover letter, if at all?
 Here are some practical tips about how (or how not to) address eight of the biggest red flags in your cover letter.